OpenNebula/docs/source/release_notes/release_notes/upgrade_46.rst

 Before proceeding, make sure you don't have any VMs in a transient state (prolog, migr, epil, save).
 Wait until these VMs get to a final state (runn, suspended, stopped, done).
 Check the :ref:`Managing Virtual Machines guide <vm_guide_2>` for more information on the VM life-cycle.

+.. warning:: In 4.14 the ``FAILED`` state dissapears.
+You need to delete all the VMs in this state **before** the new version is installed.

 Stop OpenNebula and any other related services you may have running: EC2, OCCI, and Sunstone.
 As ``oneadmin``, in the front-end:

 .. code::